-Once you know your linchpins, what behaviours do they have that get results?
+4. If you don’t know ‘what great looks like’, how can you hire the next star performer?Once you know your linchpins, what behaviours do they have that get results?
 According to CSO Insights (2009), on average, the top 20 per cent of the sales force account for 62 per cent of a company’s revenue.
 Finding out ‘what great looks like’ in your high performers, gives you criteria to hire against.
 By understanding their values, motivations and behaviours, you will know what it takes to be successful, in your culture.

 5. Get some sticky notesThis takes a few moments tops.
 And it’ll demonstrate my point, which will help you.
 Grab a sticky note pad and pen.
 As quickly as you can, write on a sticky note one aspect of your high performing sales people that differentiates them from the rest.
 Now think of another aspect and write it on another sticky, so you’ve got lots of sticky notes.
 You may have things like, driven, bright, or planned.
 Now, classify these into whether you think each aspect is part of their Intellect, Values, Motivations, Behaviours or their Experience.

-The CEB’s Challenger Sale: Taking control of the customer conversation is something we absolutely subscribe to, but there are some other things you need to know, things that weren’t answered in the book.
+6. Looking for a ‘Challenger’?
+Then you’ll need more informationThe CEB’s Challenger Sale: Taking control of the customer conversation is something we absolutely subscribe to, but there are some other things you need to know, things that weren’t answered in the book.